|

 Recently he said he was shocked by Thaksin’s “one vision a day to keep

+the problems away”.
+For it gave him one nightmare a day too.
 It can be said that when it comes to economic matters, Prime Minister

 Thaksin Shinwatra listens quite attentively to Virabongsa’s advice.
 Before